Stone ruins of Carlow Castle with two large round towers and green bushes at the base.

 History

-In the medieval period William Marshal erected Carlow Castle to guard the vital river crossing.
-Although most of the structure was demolished in 1814, the surviving West Wall and two cylindrical towers give a palpable sense of the town’s former strategic importance.
-From 1361 to 1374 the castle even served as the capital of the Lordship of Ireland.
+The medieval era brought strategic importance to the town.
+William Marshal commissioned Carlow Castle in the 13th century to guard the river crossing.
+Though most of the structure was demolished in 1814, the surviving West Wall and two cylindrical towers still frame the riverbank.
+Between 1361 and 1374, the castle even served as the capital of the Lordship of Ireland, hosting kings and nobles during periods of political uncertainty.

 What to See & Do